SWFSC/DGNBycatch/README.md

 # DGNBycatch
  Bycatch Estimates included in the report:

-Carretta, James V. 2023.
-Estimates of marine mammal, sea turtle, and seabird bycatch in the California large-mesh drift gillnet fishery: 1990-2022.
-U.S. Department of Commerce, NOAA Technical Memorandum NMFS-SWFSC-687. https://doi.org/10.25923/kp3k-r222
+Carretta, James V. 2024.
+Estimates of marine mammal, sea turtle, and seabird bycatch in the California large-mesh drift gillnet fishery: 1990-2023.
+U.S. Department of Commerce, NOAA Technical Memorandum NMFS-SWFSC-xxx.

 Annual estimates are included by species / taxa group as CSV files.
 Filenames are of the format [Species Code] + ".All.Estimates.csv".
 Species codes can be found in the 'SpeciesLookup.csvʻ file in the main branch. [https://github.com/JimCarretta/DGNBycatch/blob/main/SpeciesCodes](https://github.com/swfsc-ProtectedSpeciesAssessment/DGNBycatch/blob/main/SpeciesLookup.csv)